paulfdoyle/AI_first_coding/AI_first/docs/process.md

 - If you are not running the watcher, run `python3 AI_first/scripts/render_docs.py` after doc changes.

 ## Support scripts (optional)
+Run scripts from the repo root; use `python3` (or `python` if it maps to Python 3).
 Use these only when you want to regenerate UI outputs or scaffold docs.
 - `AI_first/scripts/render_docs.py`: render markdown into `AI_first/ui/docs/`.
 - `AI_first/scripts/watch_docs.py`: auto-render docs while you edit.
 - `AI_first/scripts/init_project.py`: scaffold a new project, update `AI_first/docs/projectplan.md`, and add a PM.html row.
-- `AI_first/scripts/issues.py`: regenerate BugMgmt JSON/HTML exports.
+- `AI_first/scripts/issues.py`: regenerate Bug Management JSON/HTML exports.

 ## Source-of-truth stack
 - **Project plan:** `AI_first/docs/projectplan.md` lists active projects and links to `AI_first/projects/<project>/`.